-The Financial Aid Office is committed to helping students and parents with funding as much as possible.
-However, the final financial arrangements must be made between the student and the Student Accounts Office.
+The Student Financial Services Office is committed to helping students and parents with funding as much as possible.

 A student must be classified as a student in good academic standing and meet all federal requirements to receive federal and state funding.